rosmord/jsesh/README.md

 * jseshAppli : a module containing
   the JSesh application (using JHotdraw)
-* jsesh-installer : the IZ pack installer
+* jsesh-installer : everthing related to installing JSesh
 * codeDumper : a small software to create a dump of JSesh files, as simple lists of codes.